Discover why you need to stop ‘trying’ in order to start sleeping

 …and all in the name of trying to get some sleep.

 It is true that some of the things noted above could actually be helpful.
 For example, if you are drinking 10 cups of coffee a day, then cutting down will be helpful, not least for your blood pressure.
 However, the majority of us drink a normal amount of caffeine and sleep absolutely fine.

-Equally, keeping a regular sleep wake cycle does help to keep your internal clock on time and maintain the natural drive to sleep.
+Equally, keeping a regular sleep/wake cycle does help to keep your internal clock on time and maintain the natural drive to sleep.
 However, the majority of us don’t go to bed at exactly the same time every night and sleep absolutely fine!

-For example, it was them who chose to move to the spare room, rather than share their bed with their partner.
+– Move to the spare room, rather than share their bed with their partner.

-Ask yourself the question: “What would you be doing in your life, if you weren’t spending all your energy trying to control your sleep?”
+“What would you be doing in your life, if you weren’t spending all your energy trying to control your sleep?”

+For most of my clients, the answer is sharing a bed with their loved ones, going out to parties with their friends, seeking that promotion at work and getting on with their lives.
 So how do we, The Sleep School, fix insomnia?
 Well, it’s about gently teaching you to let go of trying to control your sleep and start using your energy to live your life.
-To us this makes the most sense, because sleep needn’t be a struggle and life is for living!
-Deciding to start this program doesn’t mean that you will miraculously feel totally relaxed when you go to bed and fall to sleep within minutes of your head hitting the pillow and not wake till morning.
-What it does do is give you the tools to respond in a helpful manner to your poor sleep, one that gently retrains the brain to sleep naturally once more on a regular basis.
+To us, this makes the most sense, because sleep needn’t be a struggle and life is for living!
+Deciding to start this program doesn’t mean that you will miraculously feel totally relaxed when you go to bed and fall to sleep within minutes of your head hitting the pillow and not wake until morning.
+What it does do is give you the tools to respond in to your poor sleep in the most helpful manner, one that gently retrains the brain to sleep naturally once again and on a regular basis.